Here's the disconnect: almost 80% of companies are deploying AI agents… but only 15% will let them run without human oversight.

 Design lesson: The problem isn't the technology.
 It's the gap between what AI agents can reliably do and what organizations need them to do.
 Most enterprises aren't agent-ready.
 They lack the APIs, the data infrastructure, the governance frameworks, and the risk controls.
 Deploying autonomous AI into that environment creates more problems than it solves.

-The winning approach: Start with low to medium complexity use cases.
+A better approach: Start with low to medium complexity use cases.
 Repetitive tasks that require some domain knowledge but not complex decision-making.
 Customer support ticket routing.
 Appointment scheduling.
 Document processing.
 Build confidence and experience before attempting full autonomy.

 The Pattern Across Autonomy